Retrieve in Style: Unsupervised Facial Feature Transfer and Retrieval: Experiments

 In this section, we provide qualitative and quantitative analyses for facial feature transfer on real images.
 We fixed $\tau \!=\!
 0.1$ and $\alpha=1.3$ for all experiments, as we observed the temperature $\tau$ in Eq.~\eqref{eq:q_softmax} is insensitive to different source and reference images.
 We used $N\!=\!200$ for EIS \cite{collins2020editing} following the authors' implementation.

 {\bf Qualitative analysis:} Fig.~\ref{fig:compare} shows a qualitative comparison between RIS (our method) and EIS on real images.
-It is clear that RIS has better localization ability.
+It can be observed that RIS offers better localization ability.
 EIS (Fig. \ref{fig:compare}(a)) affects skin tone heavily across all transfers, notably changing lighting heavily for hair transfer.
-In contrast, RIS maintains relatively similar skin tones while transferring the targeted feature.
-EIS also changes the eyes and nose of the source image in transferring mouth (Fig. \ref{fig:compare}(a)), indicating entanglement in their representations.
-EIS also fails to reproduce the beard in reference while transferring mouth in Fig. \ref{fig:compare}(c).
-In contrast, RIS is able to do transfers without affecting the rest of the image.
-In Fig. \ref{fig:compare}(d), RIS is able to capture the beard in reference, even generating an out-of-distribution (OOD) image of a female with beard.
+In contrast, RIS maintains relatively similar skin tones while transferring the targeted features.
+EIS also changes the eyes and nose of the source image while transferring mouth (Fig. \ref{fig:compare}(a)), indicating entanglement in their representations.
+While transferring mouth (which includes the chin region), EIS fails to reproduce the beard in the image Reference2 (Fig. \ref{fig:compare}(c)).
+On the other hand, RIS faithfully reproduces the beard (Fig. \ref{fig:compare}(d)).
+It is noteworthy that RIS is able to generate a female face with beard, representing an out-of-distribution generation that is absent in the training set.
 Please refer to supplementary materials for more comparisons.

-{\bf Quantitative analysis:} To quantitatively validate our transfer results, we computed FID$_\infty$ \cite{chong2020effectively}, an unbiased estimate of FID, for base StyleGAN2, EIS \cite{collins2020editing}, and the proposed RIS.
-Details on the experimental setup are provided in the supplementary.
+{\bf Quantitative analysis:} To quantitatively validate our transfer results, we computed FID$_\infty$ \cite{chong2020effectively}, an unbiased estimate of FID, for baseline StyleGAN2 \cite{karras2020analyzing}, EIS \cite{collins2020editing} and RIS.
+Details on the setup are provided in the supplementary.

 Table \ref{table:fid} shows the FID$_\infty$ comparison.
 Both EIS and RIS achieved small FID$_\infty$ differences compared to the base StyleGAN2.
 However, RIS yielded a slightly larger FID$_\infty$, which can be explained by the ability of our method to even generate out-of-distribution samples, if needed for transferring features.
 Such samples are uncommon in the FFHQ dataset that trains the base StyleGAN2, and thus contribute to a larger FID$_\infty$, \eg, our method is capable of transferring long hair to a bearded male, or bald hair to a female, as shown in the right of Table \ref{table:fid}.